-Merit-based increases in base salary for all of our executive officers, other than our Chief Executive Officer, are determined by our Compensation Committee based upon a written summary of the executive officer's performance and a recommendation from our Chief Executive Officer.
-Any merit-based increase in base salary for our Chief Executive Officer is based upon an assessment of his performance by our Compensation Committee, input from the Board of Directors and a review by our Compensation Committee of the base salary of Chief Executive Officers in our peer group.
+Any merit-based increases in base salary for all of our executive officers, other than our Chief Executive Officer, are determined by our Compensation Committee based upon a written summary of the executive officer's performance and a recommendation from our Chief Executive Officer.
+Any merit-based increase in base salary for our Chief Executive Officer is based upon an assessment of his performance by our Compensation Committee, input from the Board of Directors and a review by our Compensation Committee of the base salary of chief executive officers in our peer group.

-With respect to Mr. Leschly, our Chief Executive Officer, at the beginning of 2015, our Compensation Committee reviewed Mr. Leschly's overall compensation and determined, based on his accomplishments during the year and the comparison to the base salary of chief executive officers in our peer group, to increase his annual base salary to \$460,000 from \$425,000.
+With respect to Mr. Leschly, our Chief Executive Officer, at the beginning of 2016, our Compensation Committee reviewed Mr. Leschly's overall compensation and determined, based on his accomplishments during the year and comparison of his base salary to the base salary of chief executive officers in our peer group, to increase his annual base salary to \$500,000 from \$460,000.

-At the beginning of 2015, our Compensation Committee approved merit increases in base salary for each of our other named executive officers serving at that time, based upon the company's performance against the 2014 company goals, as well as each executive officer's achievement of individual goals.
-The table below sets forth the adjustments to base salary, in dollars and as a percentage, for each of our named executive officers serving at the beginning of 2015:
+At the beginning of 2016, our Compensation Committee approved merit increases in base salary for each of our other named executive officers serving at that time, based upon the company's performance against the 2015 company goals, as well as each executive officer's achievement of individual goals, and the other factors described above.
+The table below sets forth the adjustments to base salary, in dollars and as a percentage, for each of our named executive officers serving at the beginning of 2016:

-2014 2015

-Name Ba ise Salary Ba se Salary Increase (%)

-Nick Leschly \$ 425,000 \$ 460,000 8.2%

-Jeffrey T. Walsh \$ 328,000 \$ 350,000 6.7%

-David Davidson, M.D. \$ 330,000 \$ 360,000 9.1%

-James DeTore (1) \$ 320,000 \$ 320,000 0.0%
+2015 2016 Name Bas e Salary (\$) Bas e Salary (\$) Increase (%) Nick Leschly \$ 460,000 \$ 500,000 8.7% Jeffrey T. Walsh \$ 350,000 \$ 375,000 7.1% David Davidson, M.D. \$ 360,000 \$ 380,000 5.6% Philip Gregory, D. Phil. \$ 365,000 \$ 375,000 2.7% James M. DeTore (1) \$ 320,000 \$ 325,000 1.6%